ubergarm/tiling-dev-box/readme.md

     $ vimperator-iceweasel
     $ ,s xmonad

-#### TODO:
+#### BACKLOG:

-1. Setup xmonad files
-1. setup vimperator-iceweasel files
-1. setup .x files for good fonts
-1. setup uxvrt
-1. Curate .vimrc files
+1. bindings to run iceweasel-vimperator inside docker container and ssh -X into it
-1. Control everything with git
+1. thunderbird with mutterator vim bindings
+1. youtube-dl with script and bindings to extended hint yank xclip -o videos with mplayer
 1. Automate deployment with scripts/ansible.
-1. Get this working with LXC

 #### Virtual Box Setup: